 The article suggests that a study and protocol that includes topical vancomycin powder and diluted povidone-iodine lavage can significantly reduce the incidence of early PJI.
 Thus, the risk of early infection following a primary TKA may be reduced regardless of the identified preoperative risk.
 This protocol confirmed a statistically significant risk reduction when using the powder.
 Therefore, a clinically relevant study of relatively reduced risk in PJI should be considered when widely used, especially in centers with high infection rates.

-In addition, the reduced rates are economically significant for centers involved in value care.
+In addition, the reduced rates are economically significant for centers involved in value-care.
 However, the data are still uncertain; the Centers for Disease Control and Prevention (CDC) recommends applying antimicrobial powder to surgical incisions due to a lack of definitive clinical data.
 However, the World Health Organization (WHO) has suggested using the powder before wound closure.
 Thus, the study described in the article proves that the combination of vancomycin and povidone-iodine lavage may be a more effective system.
 This conclusion is based on the fact that the mixture is a relatively readily available antiseptic material for areas of surgical incisions.
 Therefore, although the powder’s effectiveness is not yet proven, the study shows a reduced risk of orthopedic arthroplasty infections.

 Total joint replacement can be called one of the most frequently performed procedures in the field of orthopedic surgery.
 Over time, the need for expected replacement increases, leading to more associated complications.
 The article describes the need to reduce postoperative complications by preventing infections by involving patients in understanding and targeted action on actual and potential risk factors.
 Thus, there is an increased need for risk reduction for a more successful postoperative recovery.

 The most common modifiable risk factors are obesity, anemia, and malnutrition.
 These factors account for approximately 80% of patients at risk, including diabetes.
 To prevent these factors and prevent their impact on postoperative recovery, it is necessary to conduct preoperative screening.
 Other factors requiring these measures include Staphylococcus aureus, tobacco or alcohol dependence, depression, recent medication, and possibly cardiovascular disease.
 Moreover, elderly patients should be especially carefully examined.
-This is because some risk factors occur in people over 64 years of age, whose stay in the hospital is a more extended period.
+This is since some risk factors occur in people over 64 years of age, whose stay in the hospital is a more extended period.
 A prolonged hospital stay may be an independent factor in PJI, resulting in a mortality rate five times higher than in younger patients.

 A prolonged hospital stay may be an independent factor in PJI, resulting in a mortality rate five times higher than in younger patients.
 In this case, obesity and diabetes require a more protracted intervention in the preoperative screening of the patient.
 To be medically effective, screenings should be performed 2-6 weeks before surgery to allow sufficient time for intervention and treatment, including antibiotics.
 Patients with more than one risk factor are most susceptible to the onset and development of PJI.
 Thus, the article considers the definition of risk factors that can be modified and eliminated before surgery.